Some of the Best Things to Do in Edinburgh – Free and Paid!

 You ride an antique decorated black bus around Edinburgh at night with a theatrical guide who tells jokes and stories as you explore Edinburgh’s creepy past.
 Definitely something different from all the day walking and scotch tasting!
 Here’s the official website if you’d like to learn more!

-Penguin and Pia’s Spooky Travel Tip: Take a Ride on the Ghost Bus to be Hauntingly Entertained!
+Penguin and Pia’s Spooky Travel Tip: Buy Your Ticket For The Ghost Bus To Be Hauntingly Entertained!

 Royal Yacht Britannia